predsci/sunRunner3D-manuscript/README.md

 mpirun -np 32 ./pluto -no-x3par 1>log 2>err &
 ```

 The relaxation wall clock time will depend on your platform specifications and the number of threads you use.
-All output files will be generated in the `output` subdirectory,which is currently empty.
+All output files will be generated in the `output` subdirectory, which is currently empty.
 If you change the name of the `output` directory, be sure to update the output_dir line in the `pluto.ini` file.

 To track the progression of the relaxation you can use: